klauza/noble-leaders/README.md

 ## About

-Noble-leaders is a modern fullstack game center app with many features: <br/>
+Noble-leaders is a modern fullstack game center app with features such as: <br/>
 - auth system
 - forum
 - user dashboard